-Your Product Design portfolio must include work that demonstrates your interest and aptitude for the profession.
-It also must give evidence of your understanding of proportion, structure and aesthetic sense, through visual presentation.
+Your Product Design portfolio should include work that demonstrates your interest and aptitude for the profession.
+It should also visually show your understanding of proportion, structure, and aesthetics.

 - Writing Samples

-Your portfolio must also consist of two pieces of writing, each between 250 and 350 words on the following topics:
+Two pieces of writing are also required, each between 250-350 words on the following topics:

-A personal passion or obsession other than visual art or design.
-Is there something you love to do, that you cannot stop thinking about?
+Tell us a personal passion outside the world of visual arts or design.
+Is there something you love to do that you cannot stop thinking about?